portobanco51/marceloportobanco/README.md

 ## react-i18next

-The internationalization and location of the application for the language setting show to the user has beeen provided by the i18next-browser-location integration with react.js.
+The internationalization and location of the application for the language setting show to the user has been provided by the i18next-browser-location integration with react.js.

 ## OG Link Preview | RapidAPI